-Equity Monday: Big iPads, and Ballmer-era Google – TechCrunch
+Equity Monday: Big iPads and Ballmer-era Google – TechCrunch

 - Stocks are a bit blah this morning, though set to rise in the United States.
 Cryptos are up a little.

-- From the weekend, Venmo is getting into ecommerce, and Apple loves Surface.
+- From the weekend, Venmo is getting into e-commerce and Apple loves Surface.

-- From this morning: Binance is beefing with the United Kingdom, and appears to be winning, which is somewhat humorous.
+- From this morning: Binance is beefing with the United Kingdom and appears to be winning, which is somewhat humorous.

-- On the funding round beat, Slice raised $20 million, Botrista raised $10 million, and Thursday raised $3.5 million.
+- On the funding round beat, Slice raised $20 million, Botrista raised $10 million and Thursday raised $3.5 million.

 - We wrapped with this.

-The Equity crew is back on Wednesday for our deep-dive, this week focusing on the creator economy which should be good fun.
+The Equity crew is back on Wednesday for our deep dive, this week focusing on the creator economy which should be good fun.
 Chat then!